AlaaKH123/Pipline-DevSecOps/README.md

 2. **Integrate SonarQube and Configure:**
-    - Integrate SonarQube with your CI/CD pipeline.
+    - Integrate SonarQube with our CI/CD pipeline.
     - Configure SonarQube to analyze code for quality and security issues.

 **Phase 3: CI/CD Setup**

 1. **Install Jenkins for Automation:**
-    - Install Jenkins on the EC2 instance to automate deployment:
+    - Install Jenkins on the our instance to automate deployment:
     Install Java

     ```bash